oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     use :meth:`AsyncConnection.ping()` which performs a :ref:`round-trip
     <roundtrips>` to the database.

+.. method:: AsyncConnection.msgproperties(payload, correlation, delay, exceptionq, expiration, priority)

+    Creates and returns a message properties object that contains the properties of messages used in advanced queuing.
+See :ref:`asyncmsgproperties` for more information.

+    Each of the parameters are optional.
+If specified, they act as a shortcut for setting each of the equivalently named properties.

+    .. versionadded:: 3.1.0

 .. method:: AsyncConnection.ping()

     Pings the database to verify if the connection is valid.

+.. method:: AsyncConnection.queue(name, payload_type=None)

+    Creates a :ref:`queue <asyncqueue>` which is used to enqueue and dequeue messages in Advanced Queuing.

+    The ``name`` parameter is expected to be a string identifying the queue in which messages are to be enqueued or dequeued.

+    The ``payload_type`` parameter, if specified, is expected to be an :ref:`object type <dbobjecttype>` that identifies the type of payload the queue expects.
+If the string "JSON" is specified, JSON data is enqueued and dequeued.
+If not specified, RAW data is enqueued and dequeued.

+    .. versionadded:: 3.1.0

 .. method:: AsyncConnection.rollback()